Orange question mark icon that reads Quick Reference Guide

 ADDITIONAL FEATURES

-Click on a coverage circle to view a summary of the data within that circle.
+Click on a coverage area to view a summary of the data within that circle.
 Download the report and share it with your team to gain even more territory insights!

-If you ever want to remove coverage circles from your map, just navigate back to the Coverage Circle lightbox and click the red Remove button at the bottom of the screen.
+If you ever want to remove coverage from your map, just navigate back to the Coverage lightbox and click the red Remove button at the bottom of the screen.

-Alternatively, if you want to toggle your coverage circles on and off, simply add a duplicate Layer Folder to your map.
-One can have coverage circles applied, while the other contains your clean data.
+Alternatively, if you want to toggle your coverage areas on and off, simply add a duplicate Layer Folder to your map.
+One folder can have coverage areas applied, while the other contains your clean data.
 Use the sidebar to turn these folders on and off as needed.

 Coverage Cirlce Shortcut